-- A. Provision of Home and Health Safety Assessment Services - If identified in Section VII that the County and CDSS agree that the CDSS Adoptions Services Bureau shall provide home health and safety assessment services on behalf of the County, in part or in full, this Section VI provides a description of the services and the responsibilities of the Parties. - 2.
-In conducting the home health and safety assessment services as described in the WDs, Article 6, section 6-02: Home Environment Assessment, paragraph (a) (2), the CDSS Adoptions Services Bureau will adhere to the requirements specified in the Welfare and Institutions Code section 16519.5, the most recently published version of the RFA WDs, and the most recently published version of the Form RFA-032.
+- A. Provision of Home and Health Safety Assessment Services - 1.
+If identified in Section VII that the County and CDSS agree that the CDSS Adoptions Services Bureau shall provide home health and safety assessment services on behalf of the County, in part or in full, this Section VI provides a description of the services and the responsibilities of the Parties. - 2.
+In conducting the home health and safety assessment services as described in the WDs, Article 6, section 6-02: Home Environment Assessment, paragraph (a) (2), the CDSS Adoptions Services Bureau shall adhere to the requirements specified in the Welfare and Institutions Code section 16519.5, the most recently published version of the RFA WDs, and the most recently published version of the Form RFA-032.
 Resource Family Home Health and Safety Assessment Checklist (hereinafter referred to as Form RFA-03).
-As appropriate CDSS shall refer to the WDs, to complete the Form RFA-03 and provide the required summary. - B. The CDSS Adoptions Services Bureau and the County agree to coordinate efforts in the following areas: - 1.
-Exchange information about resource family applicants and keep each other informed of general progress in the home health and safety assessment and changes that may affect the assessment.
-This exchange may include, but is not limited to, any information (e.g.complaints, concerns, adverse actions) that would reflect the suitability of the prospective resource family applicant(s).
+As appropriate CDSS shall refer to the WDs, to complete the Form RFA-03 and provide the required summary. - B. The CDSS Adoptions Services Bureau and the County agree to coordinate efforts in the following areas: - Exchange information about resource family applicants and keep each other informed of general progress in the home health and safety assessment and changes that may affect the assessment.
+This exchange may include, but is not limited to, any information (e.g. complaints, concerns, adverse actions) that would reflect the suitability of the prospective resource family applicant(s). - 2.
+As needed communicate the general progress in the assessment that may affect the work provided by each Party, including facts or circumstances which may delay or prevent the completion of the assessment within sixty (60) days. - Establish mutually agreed upon timelines for completing the home health and safety assessment when such cannot be completed within sixty (60) days.
+Comply with the RFA WDs relevant to home health and safety assessments. - 4.
+Provide other appropriate and necessary coordination as needed.

-2 The RFA-03 form includes applicable instructions in the WD sections 11-01 through 11-16 regarding First Aid supplies including but not limited to provisions regarding self-administering, storing and documenting.
+2 The RFA-03 form includes applicable instructions in the WDs sections 11-01 through 11-16 regarding First Aid supplies including but not limited to provisions regarding self-administering, storing and documenting.